 Public Trust in ISE Institutions

 This Knowledge Base article was written collaboratively with contributions from Kris Morrissey and CAISE Admin.
+This article was migrated from a previous version of the Knowledge Base.
+The date stamp does not reflect the original publication date.

 Periodic survey research efforts are conducted to understand how the public’s trust in informal science organizations compares to other established institutions.
 The results from these surveys are then used to understand how the public perceptions of trust change over time—whether they trend up, down, or stay the same.
 Examples that specifically compare informal science institutions to other sources of scientific knowledge are scarce.
 However, there is a lot of research on public attitudes and behaviors regarding science, scientists, and science knowledge.
 For example, Harris Interactive (2014) reported that 76% of polled adults ranked ‘scientist’ as prestigious and 91% would encourage a young person to pursue science as a career although GenX respondents ranked scientists as somewhat less prestigious (70%).